Joy-less/Embers/Source/Embers/Documentation.md

 loop {}
 	Repeats the given block until a break or return statement is reached.

-rand([max = 1.0])
+rand([max = 1.0]) | rand(range)
-	If max is an integer, gets a random integer between 0 and max-1.
-If max is a float, gets a random float between 0 and max.
+	If max is an integer, gets a random integer between 0 and (max - 1).
+If a float, gets a random float between 0 and max.
+If a range, gets a random integer within the range.

 srand(seed)
 	Sets the random number seed for rand() to the given seed integer and returns the previous seed.